ServBay Documentation: Manage Databases with Adminer

 https://servbay.host/adminer.php

-). - On the login screen, select
+). - In the login screen, select

 PostgreSQL